rodrigovb96/morseParser/README.md

 A simple morse code parser made in Go.

 Features:
 - Parse from morse code to ascii or from ascii to morse code;
 - It can play the morse code as audio.

 TODO:
 - Implement a server for using the parser in the web.

+Build:

 ```bash
 	go build main.go